 - In private reserves, game viewing vehicles are allowed to drive off road when following members of the “Big 5”.
 Watch out for overhanging branches and “just duck”.
 Do not grab hold of any branches as many could have unseen thorns.

 - Your guide is specifically qualified to conduct game drives in a specific region, so go ahead and ask him/her as many questions as possible!
 They are experts on the area and animal behavior.
+ALWAYS listen to the rules and the warnings while on game drives.

 - Lastly, and most important: ENJOY EVERY MINUTE OF THE GAME DRIVES AND CONSIDER YOURSELF PRIVILEGED TO EXPERIENCE WHERE YOU ARE!